myHelloGold/Foundation/readme.md

 * Collects ether and allocates HGT
 * Allocation is immediate
-* ether are retained in the contract until min cap is met, after which all ether sent to multiSig
-* sale aims to raise 8m USD by selling 300,000,000 HGT
+* sale aims to raise 2.1m USD by selling 80,000,000 HGT
 * prices are set before the public sale to reflect the changing price of ether at that point
-* presale of up to 5M USD
 * allocation mechanism is via 'approve/transferFrom' in HGT
 * HGT is frozen after initial approve until sale complete / confirmation of results (release of HGT)
-* special pre-sale allocation mechanism needs no ether deposit to contract
-* maximum personal contribution of ether equivalent of USD 50,000 during public sale
+* maximum personal contribution of 10 ether during public sale
-* minimum success of USD 1,000,000 in ether equivalent inc presale & public sale
-* if crowdsale fails, contributors may withdraw funds
 * crowdsale based on block times.

 ------------
 KYC